tim0git/terraform-aws-gameday-template/README.md

 Hmm.
 Well if they do, you can change the balance between spot and on demand here.
 `production/us-east-1/network/clusters/ecs/common/application.yml`

-### If your not on the list, you ain't coming in 📝
+### If you're not on the list, you ain't coming in 📝

 Right lets get some security in place, we don't want to be hacked on gameday do we?